-We have adopted a virtual format for our Annual Meeting to provide a consistent experience to all stockholders regardless of location, and to support the health and well-being of our employees and stockholders due to the ongoing public health impact of the coronavirus pandemic.
+We have adopted a virtual format for our Annual Meeting to provide a consistent experience to all stockholders regardless of location.
 We have designed the virtual Annual Meeting to provide substantially the same opportunities to participate as you would have at an in-person meeting.
-Detailed instructions on how to participate at the Annual Meeting may be found online at www.virtualshareholdermeeting.com/cmpo2022.
+Detailed instructions on how to participate at the Annual Meeting may be found online at www.virtualshareholdermeeting.com/cmpo2023.